-- Please properly dispose of trash. - Please keep your table area clean. - Please remain in your assigned seating area. - Throwing food, paper, or other items is unacceptable and will result in disciplinary action. - Students are to use the restroom closest to the cafeteria (near elementary office). - Students may not have food delivered from local restaurants. - Please be respectful of others.
+- Please properly dispose of trash. - Please keep your table area clean. - Please remain in your assigned seating area. - Throwing food, paper, or other items is unacceptable and will result in disciplinary action. - Students are to use the restroom closest to the cafeteria. - Students may not have food delivered from local restaurants. - Please be respectful of others.